Use image views

 You can only view one image at a time in the Focus Panel.

-3. Optionally, turn the footprints of images in the Map Panel on or off in the Layers List.
+3. Optionally, turn the footprints of images in the Map Panel on or off in the Layers list setting.

 You can use the Sync Extents button in either the Map Panel or the Focus Panel.
-Using the Sync Extents button in the Focus Panel will sync the extent of the Map Panel to the current extent of the Focus Panel for better orientation.
-Using the Sync Extents button in the Map Panel will sync the extent of the Focus Panel to the current extent of the Map Panel for better orientation.
-If the extent of the Map Panel is outside the extent of the image that is set as the focus image in the Focus Panel, an error will appear if the Sync Extents button is clicked.
+Using the Sync Extents button in the Focus Panel syncs the extent of the Map Panel to the current extent of the Focus Panel for better orientation.
+Using the Sync Extents button in the Map Panel syncs the extent of the Focus Panel to the current extent of the Map Panel for better orientation.
+If the extent of the Map Panel is outside the extent of the image that is set as the focus image in the Focus Panel, an error occurs if the Sync Extents button is clicked.

 4. Click the Close button on the Focus Panel to close the split view.